-For packages with both Priority Mail insurance and Shipsurance...
+For packages with both Priority Mail insurance/UPS carrier liability and Shipsurance...

-If your package has both Priority Mail insurance and Shipsurance coverage, Shipsurance will ask that you also file a claim with USPS or UPS (depending on which carrier you shipped with).
+If your package has both Priority Mail insurance/UPS carrier liability and Shipsurance coverage, Shipsurance can ask that you also file a claim with USPS or UPS (depending on which carrier you shipped with).

-- In these situations, you’ll file your insurance claim with USPS and then send over proof of the payout you receive from them.
+In these situations, you’ll file your insurance claim with USPS/UPS and then send over proof of the payout you receive from them.
 Shipsurance then will pay out the remainder so you’re fully covered for any losses.